-Has your district received extensive training and follow-up support for implementing Direct Instruction (DI), and is now looking at ways of maintaining the implementation with a high level of fidelity?
+Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?

-The Academy on Becoming an Effective DI Trainer at NIFDI’s First Annual Training Institute in San Antonio, TX (August 4-9, 2013), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The Institute on Becoming an Effective DI Trainer at the National Direct Instruction Conference (July 27-31, 2015) can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

-Participation in the academy requires extensive experience with Direct Instruction programs.
-A prerequisite to being admitted to the academy is a minimum of two full years of DI teaching experience.
+Participation in the institute requires extensive experience with Direct Instruction programs.
+A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience.
 Potential participants must have at least two full years of experience teaching one or more of the programs listed below:

-The academy provides no program training – it assumes that applicants have already been trained in their pre-selected program and have substantial first-hand experience teaching the program.
-The focus of the academy is on effective training techniques and general content that needs to be included in trainings.
-Other sessions at the National Training Institute provide program-specific training.
+The institute provides no program training – it assumes that applicants have already been trained in their pre-selected program and have substantial first-hand experience teaching the program.
+The focus of the institute is on effective training techniques and general content that needs to be included in trainings.
+Other sessions at the National Direct Instructon Conference and the Southwest DI Training Conference and Institutes provide program-specific training.